tejaasss/Telecom-customer-churn-Prediction/README.md

 # Telecom-customer-churn-Prediction
-Model made using hypetuned and resampled Random Forests Classifier along with some exploratory data analysis.
+Machine Learning model made using hypertuned and resampled Random Forests Classifier along with some exploratory data analysis.